 This rice soup is a hearty concoction of beef, bean, rice, and corn.
 Interestingly, these are basic ingredients of a Burrito.
 So whenever you get tired of traditional Tortilla wraps, try to make it a soup instead.

 Start this recipe by sauteéing the ground beef with onions and Taco seasoning to create the base flavor.
 In the same pot, you can use beef broth to highlight the beefy flavor of the dish.
+If you’re worried about whether beef broth can go bad, unfortunately, it can.
+Make sure to check the broth before adding it to your soup.

 I suggest adding rice after simmering the mixture for around 30 minutes to avoid mushing the rice.